cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 ## 5. App Management

-This section helps reduce security risks related to app integration with Microsoft Teams.
+This section helps reduce security risks associated with applications integrated with Microsoft Teams.
+Apps can introduce additional access to organizational data and resources, increasing risk if they are not appropriately restricted.
 Teams can integrate with the following classes of apps:

-- *Microsoft apps*: apps published by Microsoft.
+- *Microsoft apps*: Apps authored and published by Microsoft (First party, Official).

-- *Third-party apps*: apps not authored by Microsoft, published to the Teams store.
+- *Third-party apps*: Apps not authored by Microsoft, published to the Teams store (External).

-- *Custom apps*: apps not published to the Teams store, such as apps under development, that users sideload into Teams.
+- *Custom apps*: Apps not published to the Teams store, such as internal apps under development, that users sideload into Teams.

 ### Policies